Dimeben/meme-generator/README.md

 For this sprint, you are being asked to create a **form** using the DOM which will validate a range of different user input scenarios.

 ### Objectives:
-* understand concept of form validation, and what can be validated on the client side before information is sent to the server.
+* understand concept of form validation, and what can be validated on the client side before information is sent to the server
-* use CSS and html attributes as validation constraints.
+* use CSS and html attributes to help with validation and navigation
-* use in-line back-end validation where appropriate.
+* use in-line back-end validation where appropriate
 * design an engaging and navigable UX with clear feedback

 ### Task: